 Early History of the Haithcock family

 This web page shows only a small excerpt of our Haithcock research.
-Another 213 words (15 lines of text) covering the years 1609, 1719, 1652, 1733, 1665, 1721, 1711, 1713, 1689, 1759, 1715 and 1722 are included under the topic Early Haithcock History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1609, 1719, 1652, 1733, 1665, 1721, 1711, 1713, 1689, 1759, 1715 and 1722 are included under the topic Early Haithcock History in all our PDF Extended History products and printed products wherever possible.

 Haithcock Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Haithcock has been recorded under many different variations, including Heathcote, Heathcoat, Heathcoat and others.

 Early Notables of the Haithcock family (pre 1700)

 Notables of the family at this time include Sir Gilbert Heathcote, 1st Baronet (1652-1733), Governor of the Bank of England and Lord Mayor of London; and his brother, Caleb...

 Another 29 words (2 lines of text) are included under the topic Early Haithcock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haithcock family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Haithcock or a variant listed above: John Heathcoate settled in Jamaica in 1685; Jasper Heathcoat settled in New England in 1850; Edward Heathcote settled in Virginia in 1721; along with James.

 Contemporary Notables of the name Haithcock (post 1700) +

 - Laura Haithcock, American producer, best known for Lemonade: Detroit